ucsf-deb/bifs/README.rst

 		- material currently stored in bifs should be obtained from objects it holds, e.g., allowed function types, specific parameters.
 		- GUI will need to become more dynamic in response.
+	#.
+Update to components should automatically invalidate the bifs object appropriately.
+	   E.g., reset scale on prior causes bifs object to _invalidate_final().
+	   The right way to do this is probably for the component, e.g., the prior, to hold a reference to the parent, and send the parent _invalidate_final() as part of component's _mark_dirty().
+	   For now we invalidate by default when handing out a prior object, and knowledgeable clients, as in presentation.py that poke, plot, poke, replot must manually invalidate.
 	#.  @Karl Verify that the changes relating to isxcbanded are semantically correct; they are at least syntactically correct now.
 	#. *If* more documentation outside the source code is desirable, e.g., this file used to have what was basically a copy
 		of the class comment for bifs, consider how to achieve that automatically.